slatedocs/slate/source/includes/_persons.md

-emails | string[] | The email addresses of the person. phone_numbers | string[] | The phone numbers of the person. primary_email | string | The email (automatically computed) that is most likely to the current active email address of the person. organization_ids | integer[] | An array of unique identifiers of organizations that the person is associated with
+emails | string[] | The email addresses of the person. phone_numbers | string[] | The phone numbers of the person. primary_email | string | The email (automatically computed) that is most likely to the current active email address of the person. organization_ids | integer[] | An array of unique identifiers of organizations that the person is associated with.

 ### Person types

 Type | Value | Description
 --------- | ------- | -----------
 external | 0 | Default value.
-All people that your team has spoken with externally have this type. internal | 1 | All people on your team that have Affinity accounts (or had Affinity accounts) will have this type.
+All people that your team has spoken with externally have this type. internal | 1 | All people on your team that have Affinity accounts will have this type.

 ## Search for persons
 `GET /persons`